 MaxiFi is already in the wealth-advisor channel via its Pro subscription — fee-only planners use it as top-of-funnel lure and client-retention glue.
 The acquirer inherits a paying B2B/B2B2C base that extends naturally to ChatGPT’s ~900M weekly users on the consumer side.
 OBBBA-current.

 Over the past ten weeks Larry has published a six-post sequence on his Substack, Economics Matters, running named LLMs — ChatGPT, Claude, Gemini, Perplexity — against MaxiFi on real household problems.
 Findings are dated, reproducible, and dollar-specific.
 Three of the six posts test ChatGPT by name.
-This is the seller’s principal, in public, before the conversation OpenAI and Kane & Company are beginning.

 “ChatGPT said John and Jane can spend approximately $52,000 per year in total discretionary spending.
 MaxiFi’s demonstrably correct (verifiable by inspecting its reports) answer is $63,382.”